sl4m/vim-dotfiles/README.markdown

+## Requirements

+For Mac OS X, install the latest stable `vim` via homebrew:

+    homebrew install vim

+For Linux, install the latest vim using your distro's package manager

 ## Install

-After cloning this project, run the following:
+After cloning the project, run the following:

+    git submodule update --init
+    ./activate.rb

     cd vim/bundle/command-t/ruby/command-t
     rvm use system
     ruby extconf.rb
+    make clean
     make

-    git submodule update --init
-    ./activate.rb

-Be warned, the last command will overwrite any existing .vimrc, .gvimrc or .vim/ files you have in your home directory.
+Be warned, running `./activate.rb` will overwrite any existing .vimrc, .gvimrc or .vim/ files you have in your home directory.

 ## Credit